Virgil L. Fabian

 Virgil L. Fabian is an American television director and producer.
 He is best known for his directing episodes of the Nickelodeon series All That, Kenan & Kel, The Amanda Show and Drake & Josh.
 In 2001, he received an ALMA Award nomination for his directing work on The Brothers García.

 His last directing credit was for a 2007 episode of Drake & Josh.
+In March 2024, Fabian was featured in the documentary series Quiet on Set: The Dark Side of Kids TV.
+On the show, he alleged that Dan Schneider was behind a toxic work environment and that he would frequently "yell and scream."